Bruce-Moe/build-demo-2025/README.md

 Build Demo 2025
-This is a sample project demonstrating a slightly more complex scenario with external dependencies and a data processing bug.

-The project fetches a list of numbers from a URL, processes the data, and calculates a sum.
+This is a simple command-line Tic-Tac-Toe game implemented in Python.
+It allows two players to play against each other on a 3x3 board.

 Files
 README.md: This file.

-main.py: The main Python script containing the data fetching and processing logic with a bug.
+main.py: The main Python script containing the game logic.

 requirements.txt: Lists project dependencies.